bufbuild-ru/docs/blog/kafka-schema-driven-development/index.md

 It isn't enough to ensure that bad data for your current schemas doesn't proliferate.
 You also need to ensure that bad schema changes don't make it to production either.
 Deleting fields, changing their type, or adding backwards-incompatible semantic properties all can result in downstream consumers being hopelessly broken without any recourse.
 In almost all cases, breaking schema changes should never hit your network APIs, Kafka topics, or Iceberg tables, until you do a proper v2.

 Consumers need the confidence that producers will never break their schemas until v2 (usually, in an entirely new topic or table), but current practices do not incentivize proper schema management and evolution.
 Schemas are typically shared via a schema registry, such as the Confluent Schema Registry or Glue Schema Registry.
 Unfortunately, new schemas are registered with these schema registries at **runtime** via **clients** that provide whatever schemas are baked into their code.
-These schemas have no guarantee of compatibility or having done through proper review - they could even appear from dev laptops from code on feature branches in the worst case.
+These schemas have no guarantee of compatibility or having gone through proper review – they could even appear from dev laptops from code on feature branches in the worst case.

 Here's a typical flow for a producer using the Confluent Schema Registry (CSR):